elastic/apm-pipeline-library/docs/GUIDELINES.md

 ### Do not omit parentheses for Groovy methods

 In Groovy is possible to omit parentheses for top-level expressions, but [Jenkins Pipeline's syntax](https://jenkins.io/doc/book/pipeline/syntax/) use a block, specifically `pipeline { }` as top-level expression [[4]](https://jenkins.io/doc/book/pipeline/syntax/).
 Do not omit parenthesis for Groovy methods because Jenkins will interpret the method as a Pipeline Step.
-Conversely, do omit parenthesis for Jenkins Pipeline's Steps.
+Conversely, do omit parenthesis for Jenkins Pipeline Steps.

 ### Omit getters and setters